You're not losing yourself. You're in a transition — and it can be understood.

 "I snap at people I love, then feel terrible.
 This isn't who I am."

 None of this means something is wrong with you.
 It means your body is in a real transition — and stress, sleep, mood and memory are caught in it together.
-Which is exactly why scattered tips don't work: you can't ease what you don't understand.
+Which is exactly why scattered tips don't work: understanding what's happening makes it far easier to ease.
 Understanding is where everything here begins.

 Start with the thing that's loudest

-Each guide explains one part of the change properly — the actual science of what's happening in your body, and why it isn't permanent.
+Each guide explains one part of the change properly — the actual science of what's happening in your body, and what can help.
 No email required, no catch.
 Once you understand the mechanism, you'll see exactly why the tools in the workbook work on it.

 The 3am mind